-This article is for people who struggle with weight loss because they overeat.
+This article is for you if you struggle with weight loss because you overeat.
 If your problem has, or might have, a medical cause, you must see your doctor.

 Weight loss is all about calories in and calories out, isn’t it?